Landon Cassill: 2018–2023

 After losing his ride in 2017, Cassill came into the 2018 season as a free agent.
 Following the release of Jeffrey Earnhardt from StarCom Racing, Cassill was announced as the new driver of the No. 00 Chevrolet Camaro with sponsorship from the United States First Responders Association beginning at Martinsville.
 Cassill finished last after mechanical failure took the car out of the event.
 The following race proved much better, as Cassill finished 21st.
 Cassill would return once again at Bristol with sponsorship from Superior Essex and TW Cable where he would finish in the 20th position.
 At Homestead, he drove the No. 89 car fielded by Morgan Shepherd's Shepherd Racing Ventures team.

 On December 17, 2018, it was announced that Cassill would drive the No. 00 car full-time in 2019.
 During the year, Cassill had the lowest crash rate among Cup drivers.

 In April 2019, Cassill returned to JD Motorsports for the Talladega Xfinity race, driving the No. 4 as usual driver Ross Chastain was with Kaulig Racing for the event.
 He also ran ten Xfinity races for Shepherd Racing Ventures, failing to finish all but one as the team could not afford to run the full distance.
 Regardless, Cassill was able to qualify ninth in the Rhino Pro Truck Outfitters 300 at Las Vegas, the team's first top-ten qualifying effort since 2009.
 For the season-ending Ford EcoBoost 300 at Homestead, the team acquired enough sponsorship to enable the No. 89 to race the entire event.
-After qualifying 13th, Cassill finished 15th for the team's first completed race since 2013 and their first top-15 run since 2009.
+After qualifying thirteenth, Cassill finished fifteenth for the team's first completed race since 2013 and their first top-fifteen run since 2009.